 - soft, flattering light ensures no squinting in photos, no blown-out shadow details in your outfits, and no distracting shadows;

 - a priceless opportunity to get daylight, the Blue Hour, and even some nighttime photos within a single hour;

-- you also have time to incorporate a game-changing themed marriage proposal concept (e.g., Midnight in Paris) and/or a scavenger hunt;
+- You also have time to incorporate a game-changing themed proposal concept (e.g., Midnight in Paris) and/or a scavenger hunt;

 - dinner reservations and other entertainment flow more naturally;